 Whether to report apparent fraud on shareholders or violations of federal securities laws — and, if so, when, how and to whom — can be a very difficult decision for a finance professional, as blowing the whistle on an employer’s unlawful activity can be a career-ending move.
 Even so, a strong sense of duty to shareholders and an awareness of up-the-ladder reporting requirements compel many finance professionals to speak out about unlawful activities every year.

-While the decision to blow the whistle on corporate wrongdoing should not be taken lightly, and should be made only after seeking competent legal advice, the fact is that a large number of finance professionals have spoken out and then achieved great outcomes when challenging their employers’ retaliation.
+While the decision to blow the whistle on corporate wrongdoing should not be taken lightly and should be made only after seeking competent legal advice, the fact is that a large number of finance professionals have spoken out and then achieved great outcomes when challenging their employers’ retaliation.
 The Sarbanes-Oxley Act provides strong protections for employees, and there exist today a number of non-profit organizations that stand ready to support workers who blow the whistle on unlawful activity.
-Contact the experienced lawyers at Katz, Marshall & Banks, LLP for an evaluation of your case with no further obligation.
+Contact KMB to speak with one of our intake attorneys to discuss your case, without charge or further obligation.